 Since its foundation in 1468 by King D. Joao II, the town’s identity was shaped by different cultures, as well as many conflicts with pirates, which have left a unique imprint on the town.

-The following are our top picks for best things to do in Vila Nova de Milfontes, Portugal.
+The following are our top picks for the best things to do in Vila Nova de Milfontes, Portugal.

 Enjoy the Beautiful Vila Nova de Milfontes Beaches